Mattral/Alzheimers-Disease-Detection-from-Brain-Scan-Images/README.md

-# Omdena - Early Detection and Diagnosis of Alzheimer's Disease through Brain Scan Analysis
+# Early Detection and Diagnosis of Alzheimer's Disease through Brain Scan Analysis
 ​
 <Small summary of the project>
 ​